-Applying shingles directly over insulation is not recommended for a number of reasons:
+Applying shingles directly over insulation is not recommended for a number of reasons.

-2. Asphalt shingles may be damaged or punctured when nailed onto a non-rigid surface such as roofing insulation.
+- Asphalt shingles may be damaged or punctured when nailed onto a non-rigid surface such as roofing insulation.

 Asphalt Shingle and/or Asphalt-based Underlayment Application Directly Over Insulated Roof Decks

-1. Directly applying shingles over insulated roof decks is not recommended unless an adequate continuous ventilation space, free of obstructions, is provided between the top of the insulating material and the underside of a nailable deck.
-Proper ventilation must be provided to dissipate heat and humidity build-up under the roof sheathing.
-More information on this can be found in ARMA’s technical bulletin, Ventilation and Moisture Control for Residential Roofing”).
+- Direct installation over insulated roof decks is not recommended unless an adequate continuous ventilation space, free of obstructions, is provided between the top of the insulating material and the underside of an acceptable roof sheathing, Proper ventilation must be provided to dissipate heat and humidity build-up under the roof sheathing.
+More information on this can be found in ARMA’s technical bulletin, Ventilation and Moisture Control for Residential Roofing.
 Factors influencing the minimum ventilation requirement include type of construction, roof pitch/run, temperature, humidity, etc. Consult the deck manufacturer, deck system designer, and asphalt shingle/underlayment manufacturer for specific requirements.

 *DISCLAIMER OF LIABILITY: This document was prepared by the Asphalt Roofing Manufacturers Association and is disseminated for informational purposes only.
 Nothing contained herein is intended to revoke or change the requirements or specifications of the individual roofing material manufacturers or local, state and federal building officials that have jurisdiction in your area.
 Any question, or inquiry, as to the requirements or specifications of a manufacturer, should be directed to the roofing manufacturer concerned.
 THE USER IS RESPONSIBLE FOR ASSURING COMPLIANCE WITH ALL APPLICABLE LAWS AND REGULATIONS.